panas-kulung-05/Police-Siren-555/README.md

 👉 Adjusting the potentiometer changes the siren speed and tone.

-💡 LED Flasher Circuit Working
+💡 **LED Flasher Circuit Working**

-The 555 timer operates in astable mode
+• The 555 timer operates in astable mode <br>

-It continuously switches between HIGH and LOW states
+• It continuously switches between HIGH and LOW states <br>

-LEDs turn ON and OFF alternately
+• LEDs turn ON and OFF alternately <br>

-This mimics a police vehicle flashing light effect
+• This mimics a police vehicle flashing light effect <br>

-Flashing speed depends on resistor and capacitor values
+• Flashing speed depends on resistor and capacitor values <br>

-🧪 Operating Modes of 555 Timer Used
+🧪 **Operating Modes of 555 Timer Used**

 | Mode                 | Application           |
 | -------------------- | --------------------- |